-As part of the The WallBreakers, I produce a podcast called Breaking Walls.
-Twice-per-month I sit down with an artist, thinker, entrepreneur, or creative person for an open conversation.
+As part of the The WallBreakers, I produce a podcast twice-per-month called Breaking Walls.
+An episode of Breaking Walls generally follows one of three formats.
+Sometimes an episode will be a sit down with an artist, thinker, entrepreneur, or creative person for an open conversation.
 I center the talk around a specialized topic that each guest can shed their own kind of light on.
 The conversations almost always go in unexpected directions, and the passion within each guest is fantastic.
 I feel grateful for getting to be the guy asking questions.
-I always learn something new about life from each talk.
+I always learn something new about life that I can apply to my own in each talk.

 These videos won the 2012 IAC Best General Online Video award.

 This video for Oscar de la Renta's Espirit d'Oscar celebrated the launch of their new fragrance and gave a behind-the-scenes look of how the fragrance was created.

 In addition to audio production, hamming it up in front of a camera, and video editing, I've also directed a short or two, like this macabre title sequence for a spec film called "The Husband."

 Sometimes I get an opportunity to record a video interview in conjunction with a particular podcast episode, like these conversations with Staten Island MC Brodie Jaymz, and Sleep No More alumni Chelsea Bonosky.